borgebj/IN2140-Introduksjon-til-operativsystemer-og-datakommunikasjon/eksam/servers/linux-intel-ubuntu-22.04/README.txt

   Both will terminate.

 d2_server:
-  This binary is a server that the client d2_test_client should connect to.
+  This binary is a server that the client d2_test_client should connec to.
   You start it with a UDP port.
   The client will use the PacketRequest message to send an ID to the server.
   The server will retrieve a tree structure for the given ID.
 It will